migtools/mig-controller/README.md

 Use mig-operator to install selected components of Migration Tooling (mig-controller, mig-ui, velero) onto your source and destination OpenShift clusters.

-After installing mig-operator, you can select which of mig-controller, mig-ui, and velero should be installed by creating a [MigrationController CR](https://github.com/fusor/mig-operator#migration-controller-installation):
+After installing mig-operator, you can select which components should be installed by creating a [MigrationController CR](https://github.com/fusor/mig-operator#migration-controller-installation):

 ```
 apiVersion: migration.openshift.io/v1alpha1